boxcutter/windows/README.md

 Once `wget.exe` has been bootstrapped, this script can be used to download arbitrary files from the internet in order to provision each box.
-This script has a similar redundancy to the `floppy/01-install-wget.cmd` script in that first it will attempt to download a file with Powershell.
-If it is unable to perform such as task with Powershell, it will fall back to the bootstrapped `wget.exe` that was prior mentioned, and then fall back to `BitsAdmin.exe`.
-If `BitsAdmin.exe` was unable to be used to download the requested file, the script will then fall back to using the `curl.exe` that was bundled on the floppy disk by Packer.
+This script has a similar redundancy to the `floppy/01-install-wget.cmd` script in that first it will attempt to download the requested file with Powershell.
+If it is unable to perform this task with Powershell, it will fall back to the copy of `wget.exe` that was bootstrapped.
+Afterwards, the `BitsAdmin.exe` tool will be attempted depending on the value of the configuration variable `DISABLE_BITS`.
+If `BitsAdmin.exe` fails to download the requested file or is disabled due to the variable, the script will then fall back to using the `curl.exe` binary which was bundled on the floppy disk by Packer.

+Each of the available download methods can be influenced by changing the value of their respective variables within the configuration.
+The primary `wget.exe` downloader uses the contents of the `WGET_OPTS` variable for its parameters when it is called.
+Similarly, the `curl.exe` fall-back downloader use the contents of the `CURL_OPTS` variable as its parameters.
+The default parameters that are defined in the project's configuration specify to retry a download up to 64 times, and to repeatedly retry the download even if the connection has been refused.
+To change these options, please refer to the Packer Global Configuration.

 ### Provisioning